taazarel/Voheim/story/pcNotesH.md

 Session 4.
 The starting date was 26th of Brinat.
 Eutshé asked the party to help him with a heist to [[The anchor of Dahjui]].
 The party agreed and entered the keep.
 Wherein they found the bounty Eutshé was looking for as well as tools for opening the safe on their ship.
 A fight broke out and Ækuf had a vision when he was bleeding out.
 He saw his family members in flames which rose from runes in a void.
 There he also saw his childhood friend.
 The party managed to live and leave with the bounty and ship somewhat intact.
-When arriving in Röso once again Eutshé offered the party to form their own cell in his orginization.
+When arriving in Röso once again Eutshé offered the party to form their own cell in his guild.

 Session 5.
 The starting date was 27th of Brinat.